milche732/ET/README.md

 * MediatR/CQRS/DDD
 * Docker

- This project uses Code First approach and generate DB and seed it with data on the first launch.
+ This project uses Code First approach and generates DB with data on the first launch.
 However you can find snapshots of DB at DB folder.

 ### How to run
 It's highly recommnded to use docker to run the app.
 See Docker section.
 Any way you can build it by your own using VS 2019.